+91 92 58 700 600 info@neodermatologist.com

 Emotional Impact on Siblings

 Ringworm can be more than just a physical inconvenience.
 Siblings might feel isolated or excluded from the family activities due to the contagious nature of ringworm.
-Siblings can experience the feeling of anxiety and may worry about catching the infection themselves from those who already are infected or may also worry about the discomfort their sibling is going through.
-Siblings might also feel frustrated with the restrictions imposed on them by the parents or caregivers to prevent the further spread of ringworm infection.
+Siblings can experience the feeling of anxiety and may worry about catching the infection themselves from those who are already infected, or may also worry about the discomfort their sibling is going through.
+Siblings might also feel frustrated with the restrictions imposed on them by their parents or caregivers to prevent the further spread of ringworm infection.
 The siblings who are not infected may have feelings of jealousy of the attention given to the infected siblings.

-Strategies to Help children cope
+Strategies to Help Children Cope:

-It is important for parents to address these emotions, and implement strategies to help their children cope with it.
+It is important for parents to address these emotions and implement strategies to help their children cope with it.

 2. Dedicate some specific quality time to the unaffected children to reassure them and strengthen your bond with them.

-3. Make children feel involved by explaining to them how they can help prevent the spread of ringworm infection, such as not sharing the personal items.
+3. Make children feel involved by explaining to them how they can help prevent the spread of ringworm infection, such as not sharing personal items.

 4. Help them feel valued.
 Praise their cooperation and understanding.